Capgemini/dcx-react-library/README.md

 ### Commit Messages

-Commit message MUST be prefixed with one of the following depending on the content of the commit
+Commit message MUST be prefixed with one of the following depending on the content of the commit.
+See [what-is-commitlint](https://github.com/conventional-changelog/commitlint/#) for details.

 ```
 [build, chore, ci, docs, feat, fix, perf, refactor, revert, style, test] [type-enum]